Content Writing is a challenging task.

 All you need to do is insert the keywords (about three nouns relevant to the niche you’re targeting) and the tool will generate content title ideas for you easily.

 Every content writer knows the importance of a great text editor as they determine how fast you’d write.

-Asides providing you with an awesome text editing interface, it also makes it easy to collaborate and share your works with clients.
+Asides from providing you with an awesome text editing interface, it also makes it easy to collaborate and share your works with clients.

 You can format your content, insert images and even add links while writing.
 You can also use the in-built spell check feature to correct grammar errors and incorrect words while writing with Google Docs.

-Google Docs is free and can be used online or offline once you have a gmail account.
+Google Docs is free and can be used online or offline once you have a Gmail account.